 The Starling (Sturnus vulgaris) is a bird that is often overlooked as it chatters away on TV aerials and rooftops.
-Common as muck you would think right?
-Wrong.
-The Starling is currently on the ‘Red List’ in the UK, which is a cause of great concern.
-They really need your help.
+I thought they would be common as muck right?
+Turns out I was wrong.
+The Starling is currently on the ‘Red List’ in the UK, which means that their numbers are a cause of concern.
+They really need our help.

-They are quite small and slender birds and from a distance look black.
-However, as you can see from the photograph I took above, they are actually really detailed, with slick pink, purple and green iridescence, as well as white flecks.
+They are quite small and slender birds and from a distance, they look black.
+However, as you can see from the photograph above, they are actually really detailed, with slick purple, green iridescence and white flecks.

 They are a social species and you will often find them in flocks, squabbling among themselves – they are very vocal.
-They are a confident bird in the garden and will often swoop down and feed from various feeders available in gardens.
+A confident bird in the garden, they will often be seen on any available feeders.
 Their long, sharp bill is excellent for probing.
-One of their specialisms is searching for soil-dwelling invertebrates such as leatherjackets, they insert their bills into the lawn and then open their bill, this allows them to move soil out of the way and catch their prey.
+One of their specialisms is searching for soil-dwelling invertebrates such as leatherjackets (the larvae of craneflies), they insert their bills into the lawn and then prise it open.
+This allows them to open up the dense turf and catch their prey.

-A further super behaviour that has been spotted in Starlings are the morphological changes that occur when they change their diet.
-As the seasons progress, Starlings move from a largely invertebrate based diet to one that contains more plant matter in the summer.
-Research has shown that their intestines grows in length, in order to digest the plant matter!!
-How insane is that?
-So cool.
+Something else that has been spotted in Starlings are the morphological changes that occur when they change their diet.
+In summer, Starlings move from a largely invertebrate based diet to one that contains more plant matter.
+Research has shown that their intestines grow in length, in order to digest the plant material.

 Starlings are well known mimics, but the accuracy of their repertoire was made clear to me whilst I was washing the car.
-We regularly have Starlings in the garden, and perched atop of the Laburnum tree was a Starling giving its all to the world.
-I was watching its throat pulsating as a mixture of clicks, squeals and chirps came out.
-All of a sudden I could hear a Curlew, then a Buzzard, then a Tawny Owl and Swallows.
-I was eagerly searching the sky for this bombardment of birds, but it was surprisingly empty.
-I slowly turned my head back to the Starling and sure enough, it was the culprit and it showed no remorse for my disappointment.
+We regularly have Starlings in the garden, and perched on top of the Laburnum tree was a Starling serenading me.
+I was watched its throat pulsating as a mixture of clicks, squeals and chirps came out and carried on with my task at hand.
+I suddenly heard a Curlew, a Buzzard, then a Tawny Owl and some Swallows.
+I eagerly searched the sky for this bombardment of birds, but it was surprisingly empty.
+I slowly turned my head back to the Starling and sure enough, it was the culprit and it showed no remorse for my confusion.

-There is no doubting how good a mimic Starlings are.
-So if you are out and about and you hear a bird call that seems out of place, double check you are not overhearing the serenade of the Starling.
+No doubt then, that Starlings are good mimics.
+If you are out and about and you hear a bird call that seems out of place, double check you are not overhearing the serenade of the Starling.

 This activity is probably what Starlings are famous for.
 Thousands and thousands of birds flock together at dusk throughout the autumn and winter, in order to roost with safety in numbers.

-Their numbers, up to 10, 000, fill the sky and they move together forming fabulous shapes and forms, constantly changing, until they finally plunge down into their roosting site for the night.
-They do this for multiple reasons including confusion of predators (predators such as Sparrowhawks (Accipiter nisus) will find it difficult to single out one bird as prey) and to raise the surrounding air temperature, to help them survive the bitter winter nights.
+They fill the sky, up to 10, 000 of them in some cases.
+They move together forming fabulous shapes and forms, constantly changing, until they finally plunge down into their roosting site for the night.
+They do this for multiple reasons.
+Confusing predators (such as Sparrowhawks (Accipiter nisus) which find it difficult to single out one bird as prey).
+A large roost also raises the surrounding air temperature, helping the individual birds survive the bitter winter nights.